There are several natural causes of flatulence. Flatulence can also be caused by some health conditions that are related to the digestive system.

-While it is perfectly normal to swallow air during breathing and eating, it is easy to swallow a lot more air than usual without realising it.
-This can lead to symptoms of excessive flatulence.
+It is perfectly normal to swallow air while breathing and eating.
+However, it is easy to swallow a lot more air than usual without realising it.
+This can cause excessive flatulence.

-- not chewing food slowly and thoroughly (swallowing large lumps of food will result in you swallowing more air).
+- not chewing food slowly and thoroughly (swallowing large pieces of food will result in you swallowing more air)

-Hot and fizzy drinks will also increase the amount of carbon dioxide in your stomach, although this is more likely to lead to symptoms of belching than flatulence.
+Hot and fizzy drinks also increase the amount of carbon dioxide in your stomach, although this is more likely to cause belching rather than flatulence.

-Your colon is home to over 500 different types of bacteria.
-The bacteria begin to break down the carbohydrates and, in the process, produce gas which is released as flatulence.
+Your colon contains more than 500 different types of bacteria.
+The bacteria start to break down the carbohydrates and in the process produce gas, which is released as flatulence.

 Foods that contain a high amount of unabsorbable carbohydrates include:

 Other foods and drinks containing a sweetener called sorbitol (such as sugar-free gum or slimming products), or a type of sugar called fructose (such as fruit juice), can also cause flatulence.

 Certain foods, such as cabbage or onions, can lead to the production of gases containing sulphur, which can result in foul smelling wind.

 However, the production of smelly wind can vary from person to person depending on what you eat, so it is up to you to work out which foods cause the most smell.